Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT CHILE IS ACTUALLY LIKE

-Living in Chile costs roughly 45% less than equivalent life in the United States, which sounds dramatic until you realize Chile is the most expensive country on the continent.
-A single person can get by reasonably well on $1,650 per month in Santiago, covering a decent apartment, groceries, transport, and meals out.
-A couple should plan for around $2,550.
-Rent in a good Santiago neighborhood runs $700 to $1,000 for a furnished one-bedroom; a sit-down lunch at a neighborhood restaurant, called an "almuerzo," costs $6 to $8 including soup, a main, and sometimes a drink.
-Healthcare here scores an 8 out of 10 for quality and the public-private system, called FONASA and ISAPRE respectively, is genuinely accessible to legal residents.
-Private clinics in Santiago are modern and fast.
-Bureaucracy for foreign residents is improving but not seamless yet, with residency paperwork occasionally requiring in-person appointments that are slow to materialize.
+Costs run roughly 45% below equivalent American living, which sounds dramatic until you register that Chile is the continent's most expensive country.
+Santiago carries one person reasonably well on $1,650 monthly across apartment, groceries, transport, and meals out, with couples planning around $2,550.
+Furnished one-bedrooms in good Santiago neighborhoods run $700 to $1,000, while an almuerzo, the neighborhood restaurant lunch, costs $6 to $8 including soup, a main, and sometimes a drink.
+Healthcare scores 8 of 10 for quality, and the public-private structure of FONASA and ISAPRE stays genuinely accessible to legal residents, with modern and fast private clinics across Santiago.
+Foreign residency bureaucracy improves without being seamless, occasionally demanding in-person appointments slow to materialize.

-What Americans particularly notice when they move here is that Santiago, for all its size and sophistication, is a Spanish-speaking city without much patience for English.
-The EF EPI score of 517 puts Chile's English proficiency in the high category nationally, but that is unevenly distributed, and outside tourist-adjacent contexts you will need functional Spanish to handle landlords, government offices, and the healthcare system.
-Americans who came expecting Buenos Aires-style cosmopolitanism sometimes feel the social scene takes longer to crack, because Chilean culture tends toward reserve with strangers.
-Chileans are warm with people they know and more closed with people they do not, which means the first few months can feel lonelier than the geography suggests they should.
-What makes people stay is the landscape within driving distance of nearly anywhere: the Atacama two hours from La Serena, Patagonia reachable from the south, and a Pacific coast that is genuinely dramatic rather than just scenic.
+Santiago, for all its size and sophistication, is a Spanish-speaking city without much patience for English.
+The EF score of 517 places national proficiency in the high category, though distribution runs uneven, and outside tourist-adjacent contexts you need functional Spanish for landlords, government offices, and healthcare.
+Americans arriving expecting Buenos Aires-style cosmopolitanism sometimes find the social scene slower to crack, since Chilean culture tends toward reserve with strangers, warm with people they know and closed with people they do not, making the first months feel lonelier than geography suggests.
+What keeps people is landscape within driving distance of nearly anywhere: the Atacama two hours from La Serena, Patagonia reachable southward, and a Pacific coast that is genuinely dramatic rather than merely scenic.

 COST OF LIVING SNAPSHOT